 The Administration and Finance Unit takes care of the management of the budget and logistics of the REDD Cell.
 This unit ensures the legitimacy of financial plans, as established by the REDD Cell.
 An Advisory Section also supports the REDD Cell's work.
+In order to support for preparing procurement and financial management a procurement specialist and a finance officer will be hired for the readiness period.
 Technical advisors include national and international experts on REDD-related issues, who are invited to support the Cell as needed.